 The average classroom size from grades K-12 is 20 students per class.

 Yes.
 Santa Fe Christian students wear uniforms provided by Lands’ End as its uniform provider.

 Children must be 5 years of age by September 1.

 We do not accept international student applications at this time.

 Yes.
 It is the desire of Santa Fe Christian Schools to make Christian education accessible to many.
 In the past five years, SFC has disbursed over $7 million in tuition assistance and we remain committed to providing financial support through several need-based programs.
-Applications for tuition grants are available through the Finance Office at 858-755-8900 ext.
-1007.
+For more information about tuition assistance, please contact the Finance Office at email@example.com or apply here.

 Santa Fe Christian Schools is pleased to offer a four-year scholarship to an incoming high school freshman new to SFC who embodies the school’s mission in academics, personal faith in Jesus Christ, and servant leadership.
 Each year, the Eagle Scholarship is awarded to one 9th grade student who excels academically, puts his/her faith in action, and displays outstanding leadership skills.
 The scholarship provides funding for tuition, books, uniforms, athletic fees, and field trips for up to four years.
 Scholarship applicants must be new to Santa Fe Christian Schools and be accepted by the admissions committee to be eligible.

 As soon as you are able, let the Admissions Director know of your inability to attend SFC.
 The fee and deposit are not refundable.
 Depending on the timeline (outlined in the contract) and the date (determined by the date the school’s Registrar receives written notification of intent to withdraw) the following is the amount due to the school: